aocoronel/blog/_pages/programs.md

 **Dotfiles Organizer**

-I use the **GNU stow** in my [dotfiles](https://github.com/aocoronel/dotfiles) repository to organize my dotfiles.
-For anything else I need to do with a symlink, I use [neostow](https://github.com/aocoronel/neostow-sh) instead.
+I use the **GNU stow** in my [dotfiles](https://git.disroot.org/aocoronel/dotfiles) repository to organize my dotfiles.
+For anything else I need to do with a symlink, I use [neostow](https://codeberg.org/aocoronel/neostow-sh) instead.

 **Terminal Multiplexer**

 I use **tmux** not for the reason you think.
 I use it whenever I need a long process to keep running.
 That way I can close my terminal and I still have it running.
 For a real multiplexing experience I do rely on Window Managers.
-To further take my tmux experience to the next level, I use **tmuxp** to define custom sessions with a specific layout or programs.

 ### Window Manager

-I use **Qtile** for a Xorg WM experience, with almost all features I currently have in my Wayland one.
-It's a simple and highly extensible Python WM.

-For Wayland I have **Hyprland**, initially for the visuals, but I stayed, because of `hyprctl`.
+On Wayland I use **Hyprland**, initially for the visuals, but I stayed, because of `hyprctl`.
 This CLI tool allows me to script some actions in Hyprland, so I can list all currently open windows, select it and move to it.
-If I have a terminal with a tmux running, I can quickly select which session to go, and it switches to the terminal and switches the session.
+If I have a terminal with a tmux running, I can quickly select which session to go, and it switches to the terminal, and then switches the session.

 ### Shell